byTheo/MS-Fairy-lights-node/README.md

 - or a rotary encoder with tactile switch encorperated.

 # Software
-All the embedded software I created for this board is located in the embedded software directory of this repository.
+All the embedded software I created for this board is located in the *software* directory of this repository.

 * Work in progress *